Dhi13man/spring-multi-data-source/README.md

    }
    ```

-3. Add the `@TargetDataSource` annotation to the repository methods that need to be
+3. Add the `@TargetSecondaryDataSource` annotation to the repository methods that need to be
    configured for a specific data source, and specify the data source name.

     ```java
     @Repository
     public interface ServiceRepository extends JpaRepository<ServiceEntity, Long> {

-       @TargetDataSource("read-replica")
+       @TargetSecondaryDataSource("read-replica")
        ServiceEntity findByCustomIdAndDate(String id, Date date);

        // To override the default JpaRepository methods in the generated repository
        // All base methods that have not been overridden along with this annotation will throw an
        // UnsupportedOperationException.
-       @TargetDataSource("read-replica")
+       @TargetSecondaryDataSource("read-replica")
        @Override
        ServiceEntity getById(Long id);
     }